BATTLEFIELD STAFF RIDES (BSR) RENEWAL CONTRACT

 FY26 HESSEN BAVARIA DB SATOC

-The Department of Defense, specifically the Department of the Army, is soliciting proposals for the FY26 HESSEN BAVARIA DB SATOC, a firm fixed price, indefinite delivery/indefinite quantity contract focused on design-build construction projects in the States of Bavaria and Hessen, Germany.
-This contract encompasses a range of services including facility repair, renovation, conversion, alteration, additions, and the procurement/installation of minor construction projects.
-The selected contractor will play a crucial role in maintaining and enhancing military facilities, ensuring they meet operational needs.
-Interested parties should reach out to Melodie Clare at melodie.e.clare@usace.army.mil or Ryan Fernandez at RyanDale.R.Fernandez@usace.army.mil for further details regarding the solicitation process.
+The Department of Defense, specifically the Department of the Army, is soliciting proposals for the FY26 HESSEN BAVARIA DB SATOC, which involves a firm fixed price, indefinite delivery/indefinite quantity contract for design-build construction projects in Bavaria and Hessen, Germany.
+The contract will cover a range of services including facility repair, renovation, conversion, alteration, additions, and the procurement/installation of minor construction projects.
+These services are crucial for maintaining and enhancing military infrastructure in the specified regions.
+Interested contractors should reach out to Melodie Clare at melodie.e.clare@usace.army.mil or Ryan Fernandez at RyanDale.R.Fernandez@usace.army.mil for further details regarding the solicitation process.

 Repair Railroad Facilities, USAG Bavaria, Grafenwoehr Military Community (W912PB25BA001)